subconsciousnetwork/subtext/faq.md

 ## What about nested outlines?

-I really vibe with 1965 Ted’s YAGNI attitude.
+I really appreciate Ted Nelson's YAGNI attitude in Nelson, 1965.
 Basically “it could be a tree but a list is just fine.”

 When it's flat, you just concat.
 And trees are still there... as links!
 In the editor this could be represented as nested lists, even if the result is discrete flat files.

 ## What about tags?

-Maybe worth considering.
 Hashtags perhaps?
 On the other hand, a tag is just a link to a page that doesn’t exist yet.
 Backlinks get you all of the practical features of tags.

 See [explorations/hashtags.md](explorations/hashtags.md) and [explorations/multi-ref-links.md](explorations/multi-ref-links.md) for more.